exilesprx/zig-installer/README.md

 go build -ldflags="-X 'github.com/exilesprx/zig-install/internal/config.DefaultZigPubKey=YOUR_KEY'"
 ```

-The justfile in this project automatically reads the `ZIG_PUB_KEY` from the `.env` file and sets it as the default public key during build.
-This is useful when:
+The justfile in this project automatically reads from the `.env` file and sets the defaults during build.

-1. You need to use a custom or alternate signing key for Zig binaries
-2. The upstream Zig project rotates their signing keys and the hardcoded default is outdated

 ## Examples